SaShakib/bitcointransactions/README.md

-This project shows how to use Solid in Node js Application...
+This project is for getting top 10 transactions in last 1 hour.